mudroljub/js-async-loader/README.md

 ## How to use

 * Copy this script to your HTML.
-* Replace the current files in the `libs` object with your js files (as key/value pair):
+* Replace the key/value pairs in the `libs` object:

 ```html
   <script>